OriginHosting/ToxAndroidRefImpl/README.md

 - [ ] Add offline messaging capability.
 If user offline, add to db and attempt to resend every 5 seconds for 5 mins, drop to every 15 seconds after that.
 Drop down lower later?
 Consider traffic etc. and power implications.

+- [ ] Add Back button to chats.
+Take back to chat list.

 # Tox Reference Implementation for Android [TRIfA]

 ~~This is not a Reference Client, it's c-toxcore for Android.~~<br>